To start Stata, locate Stata icon on your desktop, or go to

 . d

 for Stata to recognize that this is an abbreviation of describe.
-We shall denote the minimal abbreviation by underlining it:
+We shall denote the minimal

 . describe